 Sarcoidosis

-Sarcoidosis (sar-coy-DOE-sis) is a disease for which the cause and cure are unknown.
-It is an inflammatory, autoimmune, and multi-systematic disease.
-The immune system overreacts which produces inflamed tissue referred to as granulomas, nodules, or lumps, which attack organs and systems throughout the body.
+Sarcoidosis (sar-coy-DOE-sis) is an inflammatory, autoimmune, and multi-systemic disease for which the cause and cure are unknown.
+The immune system of those diagnosed overreacts and produces inflamed tissue referred to as granulomas, nodules, or lumps, which attack organs and systems throughout the body.
 Sarcoidosis commonly affects the lungs, but can also occur in the nervous system, brain, lymph nodes, skin, eyes, heart, liver, spleen, or any areas of the body.

 While the cause of sarcoidosis is unknown, it is hypothesized that a combination of genetic and environmental factors contributes to its occurrence.
 Sarcoidosis has a world-wide distribution, and can affect people of every race, sex, and age; however, people of African, Scandinavian, Irish, Asian, German, and Puerto Rican descent appear to have a higher prevalence of the disease.
 Sarcoidosis is not contagious, and often appears in patients between the ages of 20 and 40.
 Once considered a rare disease, it is now estimated that there are approximately 180,000 – 200,000 cases of sarcoidosis per year within the United States.

-As sarcoidosis can involve any organ within the body, and has varied symptoms, it often mimics other diseases.
+Sarcoidosis can involve any organ within the body and has varied symptoms, which means it often mimics other diseases.
 Sarcoidosis is often difficult to diagnose, and is sometimes misdiagnosed.
 It is important to obtain an early diagnosis of sarcoidosis to prevent organ failure.

 Sarcoidosis manifests itself and impacts people differently.
 Some people have reported having no symptoms at all, and were accidentally diagnosed with the disease; whereas the disease has been extremely serious and fatal to others.
 In some cases the disease can be frustrating, inconvenient, and can cause a wide spectrum of illness and discomfort, but is not necessarily life-threatening.
 However, in severe cases of the disease, especially when major organs such as the lungs, heart, and central nervous system are involved, the disease can be life-threatening.